-If you liked functionality of the last year’s Breitling Transocean Chronograph Unitime World Time automatic watch, but didn’t quite care for its bombastic styling that just screamed conspicuous consumption, the Swiss watchmaker gives you yet another chance to fall in love with this beautiful watch.
-While sporting the same hardware inside its generously proportioned body, this new Breitling Transocean Unitime Pilot limited edition chronograph now comes in a no-nonsense black-and-grey color scheme that makes it an almost perfect tool watch for a pilot.
+If you liked the functionality of the last year’s Transocean Chronograph Unitime World Time Automatic, but didn’t quite care for its bombastic styling that just screamed conspicuous consumption, the Swiss watchmaker gives you yet another chance to fall in love with this beautiful watch.
+While sporting the same hardware inside its generously proportioned body, this new Breitling Transocean Unitime Pilot limited edition chronograph now comes in a no-nonsense black-and-grey color scheme that makes it an almost perfect “tool” for a pilot.

-As you can see on the photos, the watch sports a “black steel”, satin-brushed case that will probably be more resistant to occasional dents and scratches thanks to increased carbon content in the high-grade alloy.
-The color of the body is neatly matched by a matt black dial of the piece that, as the Unitime models, features a rotating ring near the bezel with names of all major time zones, those including Paris, Denver, Riyadh and even Noumea, New Caledonia.
+As you can see in the photos, the chronograph sports a “black steel” satin-brushed case that will probably be more resistant to occasional dents and scratches thanks to the increased carbon content in the high-grade alloy.
+The color of the body is neatly matched by a matt black dial that, like other Unitime models, features a rotating ring near the bezel with names of all major time zones, those including Paris, Denver, Riyadh, and even Noumea, New Caledonia.

-Some may find it not terribly convenient, but you may not see current time in two time zones at the same moment: the manufacture caliber that animates this model works in a different way.
-First, you will need to set correct time at your ‘home’ zone and only then, by rotating the setting crown backwards (the hour hand will move in one hour steps as you turn the crown) until the name of the city you are currently in will jump to a position at 12 hours.
-Date will, too, change automatically.
+Some may find it not terribly convenient, but you may not see the current time in two time zones at the same moment: the manufacture caliber that animates this model works in a different way.
+First, you will need to set the correct time at your ‘home’ zone and only then, by rotating the setting crown backward (the hour hand will move in one-hour steps as you turn the crown) until the name of the city you are currently in will jump to a position at 12 hours.
+The date will, too, change automatically.

 As a result, you get a watch, which is (relatively) easy to read at most lighting scenarios, although, to be frank, I would prefer the 24-hour scale on the ring to feature a more legible day/night indicator with white and black halves respectively.